neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 configuration tree.
 The following locations exist (listed in the order they are loaded, i.e. later values override prior ones):

-* */Packages/<PackageDirectoryAndName>/Configuration/*
+/Packages/<PackageDirectoryAndName>/Configuration/
 	The *Configuration* directory of each package is scanned first.
-Only at this stage new configuration options should be introduced (by just defining a default value).
+Only at this stage new configuration options must be introduced (by defining a default value).
-* */Configuration/*
+/Configuration/
-	Configuration in the global *Configuration* directory override the default settings which were defined in the package's configuration directories.
+	Configuration in the global *Configuration* directory overrides the default settings defined in the package's configuration directories.
-* */Packages/<PackageDirectoryAndName>/Configuration/<ApplicationContext>/*
-* */Configuration/<ApplicationContext>/*
+/Packages/<PackageDirectoryAndName>/Configuration/<ApplicationContext>/
 	There may exist a subdirectory for each application context (see FLOW3 Bootstrap section).
 This configuration is only loaded if FLOW3 runs in the respective application context.
+/Configuration/<ApplicationContext>/
+	The context specific configuration again overrides the generic settings.

 The configuration manager also considers custom contexts, such as ``Production/Live``.
 First, the base configuration is loaded, folled by the context specific configuration